drewvigne/arduino_nano_33_ant/README.md

 **4. Using the Simulator**
 Currently the board definition file uses 3 Analog Pins as buttons.
 Buttons 1 and 2 increase or decrease the simulator output power.
 Button 3 responds to calibration requests.
 See the demo on my youtube channel [here](https://www.youtube.com/watch?v=6V0DYIKVKSc&t=37s).

-## Bike Power Meter
-Coming soon.
-Currently working on the code to implement the bike power profile as an actual bike power meter.
-It will employ HX711 libraries to support the strain gauges.
-To calculate cadence I will be using the Nano 33's built-in IMU.

 ## Resources
 [U-Blox NINA-B3 Datasheet](https://www.u-blox.com/sites/default/files/NINA-B3_DataSheet_%28UBX-17052099%29.pdf) (the nRF52840 variant used by Nano 33)